- Information collected

 Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

 If you choose to pay for a service or product using the secure credit card payment facility available at this site you will be asked to provide your credit card details, your name, a shipping address and your email address.
 These details are required so that we can ship your order and a tax invoice / receipt.

-Any personal information you choose to provide will only be used for the purpose for which it was provided and will not be disclosed to other persons or organisations without your prior consent or if required by law.
+Any personal information you choose to provide via this website will only be used for the purpose for which it was collected and will not be disclosed to third parties without your consent or if required by law.

 The Internet is an insecure medium and users should be aware that there are inherent risks transmitting information across the Internet.